json-schema-org/json-schema-spec/jsonschema-validation.md

 The value of this keyword MUST be a boolean.

-If this keyword has boolean value false, the instance validates successfully.
-If it has boolean value true, the instance validates successfully if all of its elements are unique.
+If this keyword has boolean value `false`, the instance validates successfully.
+If it has boolean value `true`, the instance validates successfully if all of its elements are unique.

-Omitting this keyword has the same behavior as a value of false.
+Omitting this keyword has the same behavior as a value of `false`.

 ### Validation Keywords for Objects